A two-level distributed algorithm for nonconvex constrained optimization

 if and only if $(x^k,\bar{x}^k,z^k,y^k)$ is a stationary point of \eqref{formulation: inner} satisfying \eqref{condition: innerStationary} with $z^k = -Ax^k-B\bar{x}^k$ and $y^k = -\lambda^k + \beta^k(Ax^k+B\bar{x}^k)$.
 In addition, an approximate stationary solution of \eqref{formulation: inner} can be mapped to an approximate solution of \eqref{eq: inner_no_slack}. \begin{lemma} Let $(x^k, \bar{x}^k, z^k, y^k)$ be a $(d_1^k,d_2^k,d_3^k)$-stationary point of \eqref{formulation: inner} in the sense of \eqref{eq: appStationary}.
 Then $(x^k, \bar{x}^k)$ is a $(\tilde{d}_i^k, \tilde{d}_2^k)$-stationary point of \eqref{eq: inner_no_slack}, i.e.,

-where $ \tilde{d}_1^k = d_1^k + \beta^k A^\top d_3^k$, and $\tilde{d}_2^k = d_2^k + \beta^k B^\top d_3^k$. \end{lemma} \begin{proof} By \eqref{eq: appStationary3} and \eqref{eq: appStationary4}, we have $y^k = -\lambda^k +\beta^k (Ax^k+Bz^k-d_3^k)$; plugging this equality into \eqref{eq: appStationary3}-\eqref{eq: appStationary4} yields the result. \end{proof}
+where $ \tilde{d}_1^k = d_1^k + \beta^k A^\top d_3^k$, and $\tilde{d}_2^k = d_2^k + \beta^k B^\top d_3^k$. \end{lemma} \begin{proof} By \eqref{eq: appStationary3} and \eqref{eq: appStationary4}, we have $y^k = -\lambda^k +\beta^k (Ax^k+Bz^k-d_3^k)$; plugging this equality into \eqref{eq: appStationary1}-\eqref{eq: appStationary2} yields the result. \end{proof}

 Thus we will mainly focus on problem \eqref{eq: inner_no_slack} and its approximate stationarity system \eqref{eq: inner_no_slack_stationary_approx} in this section.
-We make the following assumptions on problem \eqref{formulation: generic}. \begin{assumption} { The set $\mathcal{X}=\{x\in \R^{n_1} : h(x)=0\}$ is compact with $h:\R^{n_1}\rightarrow \R^{p}$ being second-order continuously differentiable, the objective $f$ is second-order continuously differentiable over some open set containing $\mathcal{X}$, and $\bar{\mathcal{X}}$ is a convex set with nonempty interior in $R^{n_2}$.
-The matrix $B$ has full column rank. } \end{assumption} \begin{remark} Inequality constraints defining $\mathcal{X}$ can be converted to the form $h(x)=0$ by adding the squares of additional slack variables.
+We add following assumptions on problem \eqref{formulation: generic}. \begin{assumption} { The set $\mathcal{X}=\{x\in \R^{n_1} : h(x)=0\}$ is compact with $h:\R^{n_1}\rightarrow \R^{p}$ being second-order continuously differentiable, the objective $f$ is second-order continuously differentiable over some open set containing $\mathcal{X}$, and $\bar{\mathcal{X}}$ is a convex set with nonempty interior in $R^{n_2}$.
+The matrix $B$ has full column rank. } \end{assumption} \begin{remark} Any inequality constraint in $\mathcal{X}$ can be converted to the form $h(x)=0$ by adding the squares of additional slack variables.
 The second-order continuous differentiability of $f$ and $h$ are standard to establish local convergence of the augmented Lagrangian method.
 In addition, we explicitly require $B$ to have full column rank, which can be justified by the reformulation \eqref{eq:dupSchemeParallel}. \end{remark}

 \begin{definition} Let $x^* \in \mathcal{X}=\{x|h(x)=0\}$ and $\nabla h(x^*) = [\nabla h_1(x^*),\cdots, \nabla h_p(x^*)]\in \R^{n_1 \times p}$. \begin{enumerate} \item The tangent cone of $\mathcal{X}$ at $x^*$: